cdot/Hotpot/README.md

 # Browser interface

-The browser interface is a low-level debugging tool that gives access to the functions of the controller using AJAX requests to the controller.
+The browser interface is a low-level debugging tool that gives access to the functions of the controller using AJAX requests to the server.

 # Mobiles

-Hot pot includes an Android app that can be run on a mobile device to report the location of that device back to the Hotpot server.
+Hotpot includes an Android app that can be run on a mobile device to report the location of that device back to the Hotpot server.
 Mobile devices report their location to the server, which then uses the Google maps routing API to estimate when the mobile will get home, based on